milovanovic/accumulator/README.md

  * `AccChain.scala` - contains chain which connects first stage `Accumulator` and second stage `DspQueueBlock`
  * `DspQueueBlock.scala` - contains simple `DspQueueBlock` module

 ### DspBlock
-The first stage should be  wrapped as generic DSP block in a diplomatic interface which is actually AXI4-Stream for inputs and outputs and memory-mapped (TileLink, AXI4, APB or AHB) for control and status registers.
+The first stage is wrapped as generic DSP block in a diplomatic interface which is actually AXI4-Stream for inputs and outputs and memory-mapped (TileLink, AXI4, APB or AHB) for control and status registers.
 This wrapping is important so that first and second stage can be easily united as `DspChain` and as that, used in larger systems which require continues data streaming and data accumulation.

 ## Parameter settings